AI Model

 Which AI models actually excel at financial analysis?
 We analyzed the leading foundation models across 537 real-world finance questions to find out.

-Claude Opus 4.6 (Thinking) leads the benchmark with the highest overall accuracy score.
+Claude Sonnet 4.6 leads the benchmark with the highest overall accuracy score.

 Curated by Stanford researchers, GSIB practitioners, and financial industry experts.